gSchool/ada-1-intro-to-ruby/02-methods/04-variable-scope.md

 Now look at this exercise version of the above code.
 There are comments that correspond to the exercise questions below:

+**Hint:** Use a whiteboard, write out the code line by line, and mark and color-code the scope of each variable.

+**Bonus:** Make a loop table for this method.

 ```ruby
 def find_favorite_dessert(dessert_list)